Greece carries out first relocation of refugees to Luxembourg

 "The Commission has but one compass, that of the growth and stability pact, and rules should be implemented," he said, speaking through an interpreter.

-"Concerning Greece, we have another compass, the adoption of the memorandum of understanding and the (reform) program.
+"Concerning Greece, we have another compass, the adoption of the memorandum of understanding and the (reform) programme.
 Nothing should make us loosen these reforms."

-Greece has already spent 1.5 billion euros on reception centers and staff to handle the migrants, a government source told Reuters.
+Greece has already spent 1.5 billion euros on reception centres and staff to handle the migrants, a government source told Reuters.
 It needs 100 million euros for identification and relocation, the source said.

 EU leaders approved the transfer of about 160,000 asylum seekers from Greece and Italy in September, after crisis talks marred by bitter disputes over how to share the burden.